Annual Christmas Party

 Limit the amount of information you communicate at a time.

-Pay attention to the topic being discussed and the person’s reactions: Do they affect the person’s emotions and/or cognitive function?
-If the person seems fatigued or overwhelmed, wrap up the conversation.
+Pay attention to the topic discussed and the person’s reactions.
+Do they affect their emotions and/or cognitive function?
+If the person seems tired or overwhelmed, wrap up the conversation.